Over 20,000 meals prepared in Moundsville to help end world hunger

-MARSHALL COUNTY W.Va.
-(WTRF)- Not many people would give up their Saturday to help the less fortunate, however, several groups and organizations believe the power of giving is the ultimate reward.
+MARSHALL COUNTY, W.Va.
+(WTRF)- Not many people would give up their weekend to help the less fortunate, however, several groups and organizations believe the power of giving is the ultimate reward.

 Brianna Hickman is the Chair of the Rotary Impact Club of Moundsville.